a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/home_work/README.md

 ## Rviz

 - To visualize the map, you can use Rviz.
 Rviz is a program that comes with ROS.
-- It can subscribe to a topic of and can visualize the messages bein published on it.
+- It can subscribe to a topic can visualize the messages bein published on it.
 - It supports popular ROS messages like images, laser scans, point clouds, occupancy grid maps, and more.

 - To run Rviz: